ENSCMA2/enscma2.github.io/_pages/dance.md

 ---

 ## Interests
-- ballet, contemporary, modern, lyrical, character/folk, jazz, and musical theater
+- ballet, contemporary, modern, lyrical, character/folk, jazz, musical theater
 - directing and/or choreographing performances that reconstruct (or deconstruct (?)) fairytales/sci-fi or tell stories about *broader* things like health (mental & physical), neurodivergence, and social/cultural/gendered experiences
-- lighting design/board operations, technical production, stage management, data/operations/finance management, publicity, front-of-house, sound design/board operations
+- lighting design/programming/board operations, technical production, stage management, data/operations/finance management, publicity, front-of-house, sound design/engineering/board operations, video/media design/engineering/operation
 - if necessary I can also sing at like, a mezzo-soprano range, either operatically or not operatically whatever

 ## Background